GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/deviatedPoroElasticWellbore/Example.rst

 Problem description
 ------------------------------------------------------------------

 This example aims to solve a typical injection problem of a deviated wellbore subjected to a fluid pressure loaded at wellbore wall.
 The problem geometry is generated with the internal wellbore mesh generator.
 Open hole completion and poroelastic deformation are assumed.
 The coupled poroelastic solver, which combines the solid mechanics solver and the single phase flow solver, is hereby employed to solve this specific problem.
 In-situ stresses and gravity effect are excluded from this example.
+Please refer to the case :ref:`AdvancedExampleDeviatedPoroElasticWellboreDrilling` for in-situ stresses and pore pressure effects.

 Analytical solutions of the pore pressure, the radial and hoop stresses in the near wellbore region are expressed in the Laplace space as `(Detournay and Cheng, 1988) <https://www.sciencedirect.com/science/article/abs/pii/0148906288922991>`__ :